 They recommend prioritizing the availability of an external instance of RedCap an online survey application with database capabilities.
 We are able to use it internally, but many people want to be able to distribute surveys externally.
 The main benefits of Red Cap over Qualtrics are: capable of longitudinal data collection, integration of other databases (e.g., medical records), HIPPA compliant.
 There are no licensing fees for Red Cap but we do have to support the server and maintain the databases.

 They recommend upgrading our STATA licensing.
-We have the lowest version of the software (IC) and a very limited license (educational lab license) that restricts , faculty use to teaching and learning but not research.
+We have the lowest version of the software (IC) and a very limited license (educational lab license) that restricts faculty use to teaching and learning but not research.
 The RTW will send the ATC their proposal for STATA and we will forward it to the ITS Executive Steering Committee.

 HyFlex Instructional Support (Tim Walker, John Gurnak)